 - Use heart shaped cookie cutters and cut out your heart shaped cake pops.
 Stick lollipop sticks in the cake.
 The sticks can be purchased at the grocery store.

-- Place all the ingredients in a food processor and blend
+- Place all the ingredients in a food processor and blend until smooth.

 - Use immediately.